-- The Fund is only allowed to invest in companies that are part of the eligible investment universe as determined by the investment policy set out in the main body of this Supplement and as determined by the strategy outlined above and in this Supplement. - The Fund's portfolio will create significantly more avoided emissions than direct emissions, while also contributing to clean water, less waste, circular economy and improved efficiencies. - The Fund does not hold a long position in any securities from the exclusion list (the Investment Manager will exclude any investments in alcohol, tobacco, gambling, weapons, fossil fuel reserves and sanctioned countries.) - The Fund avoids both long and short investments in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
+- The Fund is only allowed to invest in companies that are part of the eligible investment universe as determined by the investment policy set out in the main body of this Supplement and as determined by the strategy outlined above and in this Supplement. - The Fund's portfolio will create significantly more avoided emissions than direct emissions, while also contributing to clean water, less waste, circular economy and improved efficiencies. - The Fund does not hold a long position in any securities from the exclusion list.
+The Investment Manager will exclude sanctioned assets, any investments that derive more that 1% of their revenue from alcohol production or gambling activities, companies that derive more than 3% of their revenue from the production of conventional or nuclear weapons, and companies referred to in Article 12(1)(a) to (g) of Commission Delegated Regulation (EU) 2020/1818. - The Fund avoids both long and short investments in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
 Companies that breach the international norms will be excluded from the investment universe.